mixer/developer-docs/pages/01.guides/03.core/06.FAQ/doc.md

 # Frequently Asked Questions

-## How do I get a list of channels playing a particular game?
+## How do I get a list of channels playing a game?

 On Mixer the game a channel is playing is called a "type" this is because we have non-gaming listings within our site such as IRL and Art.